endymion1818/deliciousreverie-2023/src/content/posts/dreamers-builders-cultivators.md

 Leverage their love of documentation, clean code and automation to refine and protect code that needs attention or that is difficult to work with.
 Allow them to introduce coding standards and tools that free up cognitive ability for the whole team.

-Use builders to solve problems that farmers cannot because they're engrossed in delivering on their current workload.
+Use builders to solve problems that cultivators cannot because they're engrossed in delivering on their current workload.

-## Farmers: implementors that tend
+## Cultivators: implementors that tend

-Farmers like structure.
+Cultivators like structure.
 They see their role as tending to the land that the dreamers and builders have set up.

 Have a project with a large bug backlog?
-Give it to a farmer and watch them steadily and happily clear it.
+Give it to a cultivator and watch them steadily and happily clear it.

 They can take a product requirement that has a clear implementation path and be confident to carry it out.
 Anything well documented that has a lot of clarity, and less room for the unexpected and they will thrive.